Unfair: The Movie

-Unfair: The Movie (アンフェア the movie) is a 2007 Japanese action film directed by Yoshinori Kobayashi, follow up to the Japanese television drama Unfair, and still starring Ryoko Shinohara in the main role.
-It's a Die Hard-like movie, where the heroine, a police officer, must free her daughter trapped in a hospital taken by terrorists asking for a ransom.
+Unfair: The Movie (アンフェア the movie) is a 2007 Japanese action film directed by Yoshinori Kobayashi, a follow up to the Japanese television drama Unfair, with Ryoko Shinohara starring again in the main role.
+It is a Die Hard-esque movie in which the heroine, a police officer, must free her daughter trapped in a hospital taken by terrorists asking for a ransom.
 It was released on March 17, 2007 and followed by Unfair 2: The Answer in 2011 and Unfair: The End in 2015.